(This is a realistic account of the writer, Regel Javines, in his journey as iskolar ng bayan in PUP back in 2003–2007)

 I fairly scored in Science.
 Perhaps, because I never did a great guessing job instead of solving painstakingly for the number of the atomic coefficient in a series of chemical reactions, or calculating religiously the resultant force of the two vectors in a projectile motion while maintaining in mind the acceleration due to gravity constant 9.8 meters per second squared…until my time ran out.

 Yes, to the best of my recollection, I was not able to finish the test.
 I also wasn’t able to get back for those skipped items for it was not allowed to do so.
-Once you moved to the next page, consider it done.
+Once you move to the next page, consider it done.
 For you also have no time at all.

 “I passed the PUPCET”

 I made it.
 But there were two things I wasn’t so certain about: the course I would be taking and how long I would be staying when I get there.
+Or how long I could sustain being an iskolar ng bayan in PUP.

 All those questions considerably shaped my state of mind and perspectives while out of no options complying some things I thought are reasonably needed for survival.